beancount/fava/fava/help/options.md

 If set to a number all accounts at or below this depth in the account tree will be collapsed by default.
 Setting the option to `0` will thus collapse all accounts by default.

-The `fava-collapse-account` metadata on an account takes precedence over this option.
+---

+## `collapse-patterns`

+Default: Not set

+A space-separated list of regex patterns.
+Accounts matching a pattern on this list will be collapsed.
+Also see `collapse-below-level`.

 ---
 ## `use-external-editor`

 Default: `false`